-§ 2634.304(e)(note).
+Financial disclosure filers are subject to essentially the same valuation requirements, but may subtract the value of the food and beverages consumed at the event from the amount reported.
+6 5 U.S.C. app. § 109(5)(D) and 5 C.F.R. § 2634.304(e)(note).
 Thus, in the example above, the filer would be required to report \$325 as a gift of admission to the event on his SF 278 or OGE Form 450.
 He would arrive at the reportable value of the gift of admission to the event by adding the \$300 value for the two admissions and the \$25 value for the parking pass.

 We caution that each tangible benefit included in the gift of free admission is not a separate gift that may be excluded from the filer's report based on its individual market value.
-Thus, the parking pass in the above example is part of the value of the free admission to the event that must be reported.
-It may not be treated as a separate gift, and in this case, is not exempt from reporting as a gift valued at less than \$122.
+Thus, the parking pass in the above example is

-We understand that some venues may prepare skybox or private suite tickets that include a purported "face value."
-An employee may not rely on the price stated as the correct fair market value if the tickets to attend the event in the skybox or private suite are not available for purchase by the general public at that "face value" amount.
-Rather, the employee must determine the fair market value of the total gift of free attendance by adding the value of all tangible value of food and beverages not consumed in connection with overnight lodging.
-Example 3 may be read to suggest that the entire value of the ticket need not be reported even though it is (intended) to exceed the required monetary reporting threshold because of the food and beverages reporting This would be true only if the value of the food exclusion. and beverages consumed were equal to the full market value of the ticket to the event.
+6 There is an apparent inconsistency between Example 3 to 5 C.F.R. § 2634.304(d) and the Note to 5 C.F.R. § 2634.304(e) in the method for valuing tickets to events that include food and beverages not consumed in connection with overnight lodging for reporting purposes.
+Those consumables excluded from the definition of "gift" for report purposes under 5 U.S.C. app. § 109(5)(D).
+The Note provides the correct method for valuation.
+The reportable value of a ticket to an event is the market value of the ticket minus the value of food and beverages not consumed in connection with overnight lodging.
+Example 3 may be read to suggest that the entire value of the ticket need not be reported even though it (intended) to exceed the required monetary reporting threshold because of the food and beverages reporting exclusion.
+This would be true only if the value of the food and beverages consumed was equal to the full market value of the ticket to the event.
 There also is a mathematical error in Example 3 to 5 C.F.R. § 2634.304(d) (two tickets valued at \$150 each do not exceed the \$305 threshold as suggested in the The value of the two tickets should have been example). adjusted at the same time as the \$305 threshold so that the total would exceed the \$305 threshold.
-This will be corrected in the next revision of the Standards of Conduct.
+This will be corrected in the next revision of the Standards.

-&lt;sup>7 Likewise, a group of tickets received by a filer for one event is a single gift for reporting purposes.
+7 Likewise, a group of tickets received by a filer for one event is a single gift for reporting purposes.
 The individual tickets cannot be divided up as separate gifts for determining whether the reporting threshold has been met.